isabella232/help-7/gitbook/cmp/google-cloud/import-historical-billing-data.md

 To get started, first, you need to ensure that you have a Service Account that connects your Google Cloud Organization to CMP.
 Then, you'll have to grant two additional required permissions.

+{% hint style="info" %}

+We import your historical Cloud Billing data from Google BigQuery.
+To start collecting your Google Cloud Billing data, you must [enable Cloud Billing data export to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup).

+You can only import as much historical Cloud Billing data as you already have available in BigQuery.

+Suppose you enable Cloud Billing data export to BigQuery for the first time while following the steps in this document.
+In that case, you will only have around one month of historical Cloud Billing data to import into the CMP.

+{% endhint %}

 ## Identify the service account

 Within the CMP, select the gear icon (_Settings_) from the top navigation bar, then select _Google Cloud_ under _Cloud settings_.
 The CMP will take you to the Google Cloud settings screen: